IsahBag/IsahBag/README.md

 - 👋 Hi, I’m @IsahBag
-- 👀 I’m interested in learning how to create acessibles web sites.
+- 👀 I’m interested in developing my programming skills.
-- 🌱 I’m currently learning UX design and back-end tools.
+- 🌱 I’m currently learning about data analysis, power BI and back-end development.
-- 💞️ I’m looking to collaborate on assistive projects.
+- 💞️ I’m looking to enter the technology field.
-- 📫 How to reach me: isabag82@gmail.com / @isadorabagatini
+- 📫 How to reach me: www.linkedin.com/in/isadora-bagatini

 <!---
 IsahBag/IsahBag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.